Our research facilities

 QMUL are also active participants in SES, Midlands Plus, the Thomas Young Centre, as well as specialist facilities including JADE, the national facility for machine learning and eMedLab, an MRC-funded private cloud for supporting medical biomedical research.

 Film and drama studio

-A fully-equipped film and drama studio is at the heart of the stunning ArtsTwo building, a £21m development which also houses the School of History.
+A fully-equipped film and drama studio is at the heart of the stunning ArtsTwo building, a £21m development which also houses the School of History

 The mechanical testing labs in the School of Engineering and Materials Science are equipped to carry out tests to determine mechanical properties of materials such as yield and ultimate tensile stresses, Young's modulus, shear modulus, Poisson's ratio, fracture toughness, and hardness.

-The School of Engineering and Materials science is well-equipped with a range of additional facilities, find out more
+The School of Engineering and Materials science is well-equipped with a range of additional facilities - see SEMS Research Facilities.

 The NanoVision Centre is a multimillion pound, state-of-the-art microscope unit, which brings together the latest imaging technologies to open up new avenues for research, combining high resolution imaging with structural, chemical and mechanical analysis.
 A multidisciplinary facility, the NanoVision Centre has the capacity to advance the frontiers in materials science, cell and molecular sciences, structural biology, solid state physics and the earth sciences.